 It is an inflammatory condition and is found to be common nowadays.
 The nature and severity are changing day to day as the changes happen in lifestyle.
-Stress and mental health also impart the manifestation of eczema-like skin conditions)_ which can be treated with ayurvedic treatment for eczema.
+Stress and mental health also impart the manifestation of eczema (like skin conditions)_ which can be treated with ayurvedic treatment for eczema.

 ① What is Eczema?